Stuycs-K/final-project-3-chen-alan-luo-alex/WORKLOG.md

 - Write CurrencyManager and implement damaging Bloons rewarding money
 - Add GUI for health, currency, and wave count

+## 5/30/2024
+- Begin writing towers.json to refactor tower code

+## 5/31/2024
+- Write TowerPropertyLookup and related classes for parsing towers.json and applying properties
+- Write ProjectileData to store projectile properties
+- Write TowerAction to represent a tower attack
+- Cleanup some code in Projectile and Tower in general
+- Add pierce to projectiles

 ## Alex Luo

 ### 5/22/2024